thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-With the out qualifier, caller is informed that the argument must be uninitialized.
+With the \_Out qualifier, caller is informed that the argument must be uninitialized.

 The implementation is aware that it can safely override the contents of the object `p->text` without causing a memory leak.

 > Note: There is no explicit "initialized" state.
 When referring to initialized objects, it means the state is neither "moved" nor "uninitialized.".

 **Rule:** All objects passed as arguments must be initialized and all objects reachable must be initialized.

 **Rule:** By default, the parameters of a function are considered initialized.
 The exception is created with out qualifier.